Audio/MIDI multitrack recording software

 On Windows there are three audio driver types to choose from:

-• ASIO is the preferred driver type.
-It can only be used if the sound device comes with an ASIO driver.
+• ASIO: Can only be used if the sound device comes with an ASIO driver.
 Latency can be very low.

-• Windows XP should work with any sound device, but latency is very high and there's no Soft Monitoring.
+• Early Windows is the last resort.
+It should work with any sound device, but latency is very high, and there's no Soft Monitoring.
 Multichannel recording isn't possible using this driver type.

 Audio Output Control